vierge-noire/cakephp-test-suite-light/README.md

 ### Using CakePHP fixtures

 It is still possible to use the native CakePHP fixtures.
 To this aim, you may simply load them as described [here](https://book.cakephp.org/3/en/development/testing.html#creating-fixtures).
-This will have a slight impact on the speed of your tests.
-You may consider in such cases disabling the truncation of tables between each test as described above.

-We however discourage using both Fixture Factories and CakePHP Fixtures within one single Test Class.
-It is possible, but may lead to confusion for the developer.

 ***Note: you should not add the [CakePHP native listener](https://book.cakephp.org/3/en/development/testing.html#phpunit-configuration)*** to your `phpunit.xml` file.
-Only one listener is required, which is the one described in the [present documentation](https://github.com/pakacuda/cakephp-fixture-factories/blob/master/docs/setup.md#listeners).
+Only one listener is required, which is the one described in the section *Installation*.